-Robin did her best to correct the issues, but struggled with how to maintain batch records.
-Luckily (depending on how you look at it!), Robin was scheduled for a follow-up visit this past summer.
+She did her best to correct the issues but struggled with how to maintain batch records.
+Luckily (depending on how you look at it!), a follow-up visit was scheduled.
 This time around, she was able to make an appointment and didn't have the surprise of a knock on the door in the early morning.

-At the follow-up visit, the inspector made sure Robin was aware that she was happy with the progress, and even helped her work out the kinks in batch recording.
+At the follow-up visit, the inspector made sure the soapmaker was aware that she was happy with the progress, and even helped her work out the kinks in her batch recording.
 During that second visit, the inspector noted a few more areas to work on, including:

 - A few lights over her desk and in the drying room needed cages.